 I. Introduction

-1. On 30 September 2023, the term of office of seven members of the International Tribunal for the Law of the Sea will expire.
+On 30 September 2023, the term of office of seven members of the International Tribunal for the Law of the Sea will expire.
+As a result, the following seats will become vacant:

+Two seats for members from the Group of African States

+Two seats for members from the Group of Asia-Pacific States

+One seat for a member from the Group of Eastern European States

+One seat for a member from the Group of Latin American and Caribbean States

+One seat for a member from the Group of Western European and Other States

 The election to fill those seats will be held at the thirty-third Meeting of States Parties to the United Nations Convention on the Law of the Sea.

-2. In accordance with article 4, paragraph 2, of the Statute of the Tribunal, the Registrar of the Tribunal has prepared a list in alphabetical order of all the persons nominated, with an indication of the States parties that have nominated them (SPLOS/33/5), and has circulated the curricula vitae of the nominated candidates (SPLOS/33/6).
+3. In accordance with article 4, paragraph 2, of the Statute of the Tribunal, the Registrar of the Tribunal has prepared a list in alphabetical order of all the persons nominated, with an indication of the States parties that have nominated them (SPLOS/33/5), and has circulated the curricula vitae of the nominated candidates (SPLOS/33/6).
 Further information, including procedures for the election and allocation of seats, is contained in the note by the Registrar on the election procedures (SPLOS/33/7).